MikaSchmitt/AAS-Creo-Bridge/docs/ProjektReport/Usecases.md

   - CAD visualizations indicate safe disassembly procedures.
   - Documented materials are automatically assigned to the correct recycling streams.

+Subsequently, the scope was narrowed down to two specific use cases:

 ### Engineering